josh-le/docker-kubernetes-masterclass-packt/notes.md

 learning a pretty good amount about routing and express, all in the `store.js` file

 handling POST request to create key and GET request to get value from key
+## updating and deleting key-value pairs
+same thing, just implementing the logic in the PUT and DELETE methods in store.js